telerik/xaml-docs/controls/radspreadsheet/howto/customize-row-column-headers.md

 The headings of the rows and columns have different states.
 You can use these states to apply different styles of the items depending on whether they appear in a selection.
 This section will describe the possible states of the headings in RadSpreadsheet.

-* **HeadingState**: It is a property of the RowColumnHeadingBase type.
-It is an enum type and could have the following values:
+* **HeadingState**: A property of type RowColumnHeadingBase that gets or sets the heading state.
+It is an enum and it could have the following values:
 	* **Normal**: The heading is not included in any selection.

 	* **Selected**: A cell from the row/column appears in a selection.